From the backward Kolmogorov PDE on the Wasserstein space to propagation of chaos for Mckean-Vlasov SDEs: proof of Lemma

-\subsection{Proof of Lemma \ref{additional:regularity:lemma}}
+\section{proof of Lemma \ref{additional:regularity:lemma}}

-We here freely use the notations as well as the results of \cite{chaudruraynal:frikha}.
+We here freely use the notations and the results established in \cite{chaudruraynal:frikha}.
 Since the arguments and the computations are quite similar to those employed in \cite{chaudruraynal:frikha}, we will deliberately be short on some technical details.
-For a map $h: \pp \rightarrow \rr$, we use the notation $\Delta_{\mu, \mu'} h(\mu) = h(\mu) - h(\mu')$ for $\mu, \mu' \in \pp$.
-First, from \cite{chaudruraynal:frikha}, the following representation holds:
+We start by recalling some important estimates established in \cite{chaudruraynal:frikha}.
+Let us emphasize that these estimates are established for the corresponding approximation sequences, namely $(p_m(\mu, s, t, x, z))_{m\geq1}$, $(\widehat{p}^{y}_m(\mu, s, r, t, x, z))_{m\geq1}$, $(\mH_m(\mu, s, r, t, x, z))_{m\geq1}$, ..., constructed in Section \ref{full:c2:regularity:section} but are still valid for the corresponding limiting object by copying verbatim the corresponding proof except that one directly uses the estimates provided by Theorem 3.6 therein.